 How it Works

-Radiant heat is heat conveyed through infrared radiation: the warmth you feel from a hot stove when you pass by it, for example.
-In this case, the equation involves coils or warmers being installed beneath the floorboards of your house.
+Radiant heat is heat conveyed through infrared radiation: the warmth you feel from a hot stove when you pass by it, for example, or the heat you feel in a south-facing room with the sun shining in.
+In the case of a radiant heating installation, the equation involves coils or warmers being installed beneath the floorboards of your house, or behind the drywall.
 When the heat is turned on, the coils warm up, passing heat directly into your feet and the furnishings through radiant energy.

 Why Is That Beneficial?